usrtem/ResearchAI/README.md

 3. Press `Enter` or click the appropriate button to get the answer.
 4. Use the "Upload Document" button to add more documents to the DOCS directory.
 5. Click "EXIT" to close the application.
+6. IF you update the documents in the directory while the script is running, you will need to click "RESTART" prior to asking questions on the newly added/modified documents.

 ## Contributing